pluhin/sa.it-academy.by/Volha_Zhukova/13.Kubernetes.Helm/README.md

 ### 1.2 Applications install

-> for some reason i couldn't install both Wordpress and Drupal at the same time no mater what i did, but they installed just fine one by one.
-My theory is that i should have deleted Jenkins to give both apps space and resources to install properlly.
-I have Chart file for both, but commented and updated dependencies when needed to deploy one app or the other.
-Plus to keep variables in virtualservice file i edited th host name in cluster itself.
+> For some reason I couldn't install both WordPress and Drupal at the same time no matter what I did, but they installed just fine sequentially.
+My theory is that it was due to resource constraints (I should have deleted Jenkins).
+I have a chart file for both, but I commented and updated dependencies when needed to deploy one app or the other.
+Plus, to keep variables in the virtualservice file, I edited host name in the cluster itself.

 Chart.yaml
 ```yaml